somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

 I got the effect of the augmentation for class 16.
 Then I augmented the dataset for class 21, 40 and 24 in similar ways.

-About class 21, noisy validation data were mis-infered, so augmenting noisy image into the training dataset would be effective.
+About class 21, noisy validation data were mis-inferred, so augmenting noisy image into the training dataset would be effective.
-About class 40 and 24, dark and low-contrast images were mis-infered, so augmenting such images would be effective.
+About class 40 and 24, dark and low-contrast images were mis-inferred, so augmenting such images would be effective.

 Following code is a specific method to augment the dataset.
 The code first duplicates a correspond image and make its chroma(saturation) low by a multiplication with 0.4.
-It also modifies hue and brightness(intensity) to imitate the mis-infered images.
+It also modifies hue and brightness(intensity) to imitate the mis-inferred images.

     extra_num = 0
     for ans, org in zip(y_train, X_train):